TLHSIEH0610/Anim-App/README.md

 AnimApp is an AI-powered children's book creation platform that enables users to:
 - Upload character images
-- Generate age-appropriate stories using local LLM (Ollama)
+- Generate age-appropriate stories using story templates stored in the database
 - Create themed illustrations with ComfyUI
 - Produce professional PDF books with ReportLab
 - Manage and view books through a mobile interface

 **Key Features:**
 - ?
 Google OAuth authentication
 - ?
-AI story generation (Ollama + LLaMA/Phi3/Mistral models)
+AI story generation (Story templates stored in the database)
 - ?
 Theme-specific image generation (ComfyUI workflows)
 - ?
 Real-time job processing with RQ
 - ?
 PDF generation and preview